MultiSafepay/docs/content/integrations/magento-2.md

 _Reset gateway_

-When creating an order in your Magento 2 backend, you can now select the MultiSafepay payment gateway instead.
+When creating an order in your Magento 2 backend, you can now select the MultiSafepay payment <<glossary:gateway>> instead.
 The payment gateway displays all active payment gateways to the customer based on the site settings in your MultiSafepay account.

 To enable or disable the gateway on your checkout page, we have added a **Can use checkout** configuration field.